-- 5.13 The Federated Board will help inform the prioritisation of projects across SELEP and the information presented within the Investment Panel papers.
-The outcome of the ITE assessment and the Federated Board prioritisation will be used to support the decision making, by the Investment Panel in agreeing a single SELEP prioritised list of projects. - 5.14 Overall responsibility for the prioritisation of projects at a SELEP level rests with the Strategic Board, but this role has been delegated by the Strategic Board to the Investment Panel, as a sub-committee of the Strategic Board. - 5.15 The specific eligibility criteria and prioritisation criteria for each funding round will be agreed by the Strategic Board at the outset of the process.
-As a minimum the prioritisation of projects for funding, will include an assessment of each project based on Her Majesty's Treasury's The Green Book: Appraisal and Evaluation in Central Government (The Green Book), and related departmental guidance.
-Prioritisation will give consideration to the five cases listed below: - (a) the strategic case- the project should be aligned with the Economic Strategy Statement and support delivery of the objectives and outcomes contained within the plan; - (b) the economic case- the projects are expected to deliver high or very high value for money for investment of public funds; - (c) the commercial case- the proposed deal is attractive to the market place, can be procured and is commercially viable; - (d) the financial case- the project should demonstrate the proposed funding streams to finance the total project costs and the expected phasing of the funding.
-There is the expectation that opportunities will be sought to leverage private sector investment and other match funding to support delivery of the project; - (e) the management case- the project should set a proposed plan for project delivery, evaluation, progress reporting and monitoring of benefit realisation.
-It should also include details of any risks and how these will be managed, including the costs of mitigating these risks. - 5.16 In prioritising projects, consideration will also be given to the phasing, suitability and availability of funding.
-The application of the five cases should be proportionate to the scale of intervention and the value of funding sought. - 5.17 Any amendments to the prioritisation methodology set out above to reflect, for example, additional funding criteria from Government, will be agreed by the Strategic Board and will be published on the SELEP website. - 5.18 Once project prioritisation has been completed, partners will be required to further develop their business case for investment prior to a funding decision by the Accountability Board.
+- U.1.12.
+The Federated Board will help inform the prioritisation of projects across SELEP and the information presented within the Investment Panel papers.
+The outcome of the ITE assessment and the Federated Board prioritisation will be used to support the decision making, by the Investment Panel in agreeing a single SELEP Ltd prioritised list of projects. - U.1.13.
+Overall responsibility for the prioritisation of projects at a SELEP Ltd level rests with the Strategic Board, but this role has been delegated by the Strategic Board to the Investment Panel, as a sub-committee of the Strategic Board. - U.1.14.
+The specific eligibility criteria and prioritisation criteria for each funding round will be agreed by the Strategic Board at the outset of the process.
+As a minimum the prioritisation of projects for funding, will include an assessment of each project based on Her Majesty's Treasury's The Green Book: Appraisal and Evaluation in Central Government - U.1.15.
+The Green Book), and related departmental guidance.
+Prioritisation will give consideration to the five cases listed below: - i. the strategic case- the project should be aligned with the Economic Strategy Statement and support delivery of the objectives and outcomes contained within the plan; - ii. the economic case- the projects are expected to deliver high or very high value for money for investment of public funds; - iii. the commercial case- the proposed deal is attractive to the market place, can be procured and is commercially viable; - iv. the financial case- the project should demonstrate the proposed funding streams to finance the total project costs and the expected phasing of the funding.
+There is the expectation that opportunities will be sought to leverage private sector investment and other match funding to support delivery of the project; - v. the management case- the project should set a proposed plan for project delivery, evaluation, progress reporting and monitoring of benefit realisation.
+It should also include details of any risks and how these will be managed, including the costs of mitigating these risks. - U.1.16.
+In prioritising projects, consideration will also be given to the phasing, suitability and availability of funding.
+The application of the five cases should be proportionate to the scale of intervention and the value of funding sought. - U.1.17.
+Any amendments to the prioritisation methodology set out above to reflect, for example, additional funding criteria from Government, will be agreed by the Strategic Board and will be published on the website. - U.1.18.
+Once project prioritisation has been completed, partners will be required to further develop their business case for investment prior to a funding decision by the Accountability Board. - U.1.19.
+Before a project can be considered for inclusion in the single prioritised list, it must have been developed in consultation with the Federated Board, received Federated Board approval and S151 officer sign off from a Partner Authority.

-- 5.19 Before a project can be considered for inclusion in the single prioritised list, it must have been developed in consultation with the Federated Board, received Federated Board approval and S151 officer sign off from a Partner Authority. - 5.20 For pan-LEP projects to be brought forward, they must also be prioritised by at least one Federated Area and have received Section 151 officer sign off from a Partner Authority.
+U.1.20.
+For pan-LEP projects to be brought forward, they must also be prioritised by at least one Federated Area and have received Section 151 officer sign off from a Partner Authority.